oldmammuth/remote-jobs-list/README.md

 | ❇️ | [Remote.jobs](https://remote.jobs/) | List of jobs remote-friendly across the globe. |
 | ❇️ | [Remote Year](https://remoteyear.com/) | Work remotely from anywhere in the world.
 Travel, live, and work in a different remote city around the globe each month for a year. |
 | ❇️ | [Hacker News](https://news.ycombinator.com/jobs) | These are jobs at
-startups that were funded by Y Combinator.
-Not all are remote.
+startups that were funded by Y Combinator. |
 | ❇️ | [Indeed.com](https://www.indeed.com/q-Remote-Programming-jobs.html) |
 Employer's offers of remote programming jobs.
-[This](https://www.indeed.com/q-Remote-Programmer-jobs.html) link also has many from the same website.
+[This](https://www.indeed.com/q-Remote-Programmer-jobs.html) link also has any from the same website. |

 ### 🔨 Freelancing